This topic covers the commands and options supported by the Postman CLI.

 postman login

-requires one option, --with-api-key
+command requires one option, --with-api-key

-command is required once per session.
+, that accepts the Postman API key.
+Signing in is required once per session.
 You remain signed in until you use the logout

 command or your Postman API key expires.